The Edge of Night

 “Perceiving that mortals were little more than spirits bound to wisps of flesh, the shepherds of the earth drew the ancestors together and poured into them the essence of the world, so that the metal that runs in great veins under the earth should run also in the veins of men, to strengthen their souls and hold fast their resolve.” - Chronicles of the Old World, by Macarian the Elder

-Common belief holds that in ancient times, before mankind was scattered to the many corners of the earth, the ancestors lived as one people.
-Myth tells of a different metal poured into the hearts of each family among this ancient community, endowing them with gifts deemed necessary by the gods for mortals to survive and thrive in the world.
-Natural philosophers of the Empire have interpreted these tales to reflect the major cultural groupings of peoples in and around the Illanti Empire, organizing many and diverse tribes along lines of common ancestry and shared history into four major kindreds.
+Myth tells of a different metal poured into the hearts of every ancient family among this ancient community, endowing them with gifts deemed necessary by the gods for mortals to survive and thrive in the world.
+Natural philosophers of the Empire have interpreted these tales to reflect the major cultural groupings of peoples in and around the Illanti Empire, organizing tribes along lines of common ancestry and shared history into four major kindreds.

 Other kindreds, said to bear such metals as tin and lead to adamantium and platinum, are confined to obscure histories and legends of far exotic lands.
 Still others are held to be lost to wars or hardship.